-There were no material contracts entered into by the Company and its subsidiaries involving directors' and major shareholders' interests at the end of the financial year ended 31 March 2019.
+There were no material contracts entered into by the Company and its subsidiaries involving directors' and major shareholders' interests during the financial year ended 31 March 2020.

 STATEMENT OF DIRECTORS' RESPONSIBILITIES

 IN RESPECT OF THE AUDITED FINANCIAL STATEMENTS

 The Directors are required to prepare the financial statements that give a true and fair view of the state of affairs of the Company and of the Group at the end of each financial year and of the results and cashflow for that year.
 The financial statements must be prepared in compliance with the Companies Act 2016 in Malaysia and with applicable approved accounting standards.